Yuce-Cybr/-group3-SOEN341_Project_F24-/README.md

 ## Team Members and Roles

 - **Mridul**:
-  Mridul is responsible for task breakdowns and the creation of user stories.
+  Responsible for task breakdowns and the creation of user stories.
 He ensures that the project is organized and that individual tasks are clearly defined.
 Mridul also takes meeting minutes and tracks team progress throughout the development cycle.

 - **Aryan**:
-  Aryan collaborates with Mridul on task breakdowns and user story development.
+  Collaborates with Mridul on task breakdowns and user story development.
 He contributes to organizing project workflows and ensuring that each phase is completed on time.

 - **Paul**:
-  Paul manages the project’s GitHub repository and oversees the ReadMe documentation, ensuring that the project’s code is properly version-controlled and that documentation is clear and up to date.
+  Manages the project’s GitHub repository and oversees the ReadMe documentation, ensuring that the project’s code is properly version-controlled and that documentation is clear and up to date.
 He also helps in sprint planning to coordinate team efforts.

 - **Sitherankan**:
-  Sitherankan works alongside Paul to manage the GitHub repository and maintain the ReadMe documentation.
+  Works alongside Paul to manage the GitHub repository and maintain the ReadMe documentation.
 He assists in sprint planning and coordinates team tasks to ensure alignment with project goals.

 - **Youssef**:
   Youssef is responsible for the front-end development, ensuring that the user interface is functional, intuitive, and meets the project’s design specifications.